-In a recent interview with Lakeshore Public Radio producer and host Chris Nolte, Robert E. Johnson III, shares his thoughts regarding Cimcor's inclusion within Cybersecurity Ventures Hot 150 Cybersecurity Companies to Watch in 2020 list.
-The following is an excerpt from the interview between Nolte and Johnson, and the important role cybersecurity plays with all businesses.
+In a recent interview with Lakeshore Public Radio producer and host Chris Nolte, Robert E. Johnson III shared his thoughts regarding Cimcor's inclusion within Cybersecurity Ventures' Hot 150 Cybersecurity Companies to Watch in 2020 list.
+The following is an excerpt from the interview between Nolte and Johnson, discussing the important role cybersecurity plays in all businesses.

 Editor's note: This interview has been edited for content and length.
 The interview in its entirety can be found below.